 “This place ain’t s*** to me,” he said.
 “I’ll run this place and keep running s***.
 Prison ain’t s*** to me.”

 Those details are included in a lengthy prison discipline record on Hernandez, which CNN obtained through a public records request.
-The disciplinary record provides one of the first looks into Hernandez's life behind bars before his death on April 19.
+The disciplinary record provides one of the first looks into Hernandez’s life behind bars before his death on April 19.
 The Medical Examiner has ruled it a suicide.

 The red marks on Hernandez, surveillance footage would later show, stemmed from a fight in his cell the morning of May 17, 2015, one of several fights Hernandez would engage in during his time in prison, according to prison records.